Inviz/lsd/README.md

 * **Made to be extended** - Trust me, alright?
 The idea is to make something that makes it a pleasure to add another widget, or set of widgets, or widget state, or one more layer of behaviour, whatever!
 Just do it, like i did.

+* **Lightweight codebase** - It's hard to believe, but when compressed and gzipped the whole library with dependencies (mootools, mootools-more) and SVG art takes less than 90 kb total.
+True story.

 * **Laziness** - Always trying not to do something unless it is needed now.
 You've got that dropdown menu?
 We dont care until we show it.